-- Stand with equal weight through both legs and try to avoid long period standing on one leg or leaning all your weight to one side. - Weight back into your heels, toes soft, knees soft. - Drop your shoulders and imagine there is a helium balloon coming out the top of your head - You should feel taller, lighter and more comfortable - Tuck in your tail, squeeze your buttock muscles and draw your tummy in for support - Granted it is an effort to maintain good posture all day but when you are standing for long periods of time and you feel uncomfortable, adjust your posture and you should feel relief.
+- Stand with equal weight through both legs and try to avoid long period standing on one leg or leaning all your weight to one side. - Weight back into your heels, toes soft, knees soft - Drop your shoulders and imagine there is a helium balloon coming out the top of your head - Don't tuck your bum in - You should feel taller, lighter and more comfortable - Granted it is an effort to maintain good posture all day but when you are standing for long periods of time and you feel uncomfortable, adjust your posture and you should feel relief.